 Secondly, the amount of medium (e.g. water or specific medium) you add to your pigment.
 A softer brush will need the paint to be thinned in some way, in order to allow it to penetrate into the brush.
 Watercolour brushes are a case in point; as a good one will hold LOADS of paint.
 Softer bristles and thinned paint allows the paint to flow.
 This creates wonderful opportunities for you to create thinner and thicker lines, by adjusting the pressure.

 Lastly, the amount of pressure you apply.
 As a general rule, the more pressure - the less important the shape of the brush.
 A brush that narrows into a very fine point, will be profoundly affected the more pressure you add.
 In fact, you could argue the more pressure you apply, the less important the shape (in most cases).

 The stiffness of the bristles will probably be more noticeable than the shape, when you start applying more pressure.
 Spend some time experimenting with these three functions.
 It will make you a better painter.

 I'm probably not the person who should be giving advice on this.
 But what I've heard you should do, is at the end of a painting session, rinse your brushes in warm water with a little bit of soap, and then rinse in cold clean water until the water runs clear.
 Lay flat to dry.
 (I leave mine in a bucket of water, and let gravity do the rest).
-Of course, I use the brushes every day (that's my excuse and I'm sticking with it).
+Of course, I use them every day (that's my excuse and I'm sticking with it).

 IMPORTANT: Sounds obvious, I know, but don't leave paint on your brushes.
 I bring this up because you often have to clean a brush a lot more than you think to remove the product.
 If paint is left on the bristles, they will become stiff and will only be useful as weapons.